steadylearner/Rust-Full-Stack/README.md

 3. [How to use CORS and OPTIONS HTTP request with Rust Rocket](https://www.steadylearner.com/blog/read/How-to-use-CORS-and-OPTIONS-HTTP-request-with-Rust-Rocket)
 4. [How to serve static files with Rust]
 5. [How to use a single page app with Rust]
-6. [How to use Rust Tonic with CRUD database example]
+6. [How to use gRPC with Rust Tonic and Postgresql database]

 ## Full Stack